farismismar/eesc7v86-fall22/README.md

 # EESC 7v86 Selected Topics in Wireless Communications: Deep Learning for 5G

 This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel with Rayleigh fading and both QAM and QPSK symbols (Gray coded).
+A MIMO receiver with zero forcing is also implemented.

 Several channel operations are performed: channel estimation, channel equalization, and symbol detection.